-Applications for the M.S. programs are due by January 4 for enrollment in that year's fall class.
+Applications for the MS program are due by January 4th for enrollment for the 2024-2025 school year admission.

-- Answers to many questions can be found in the Graduate School's FAQs, and in the M.S.
+- Many questions can be answered in the Graduate School's FAQs and the M.S.
 Program's FAQs.

-- The firstname.lastname@example.org email address is to be used only by applicants sending documents for their applications
+- The firstname.lastname@example.org email address can be used only by applicants sending application documents.

-Statistical Science at Duke University is strongly committed to diversity, equity, and inclusion.
+Statistical Science at Duke University is firmly committed to diversity, equity, and inclusion.
 We welcome applications from historically marginalized groups, including but not limited to racial and ethnic minorities, women, first-generation students, indigenous students, LGBTQIA+ students, students with disabilities, and students from low-income families.
-All students wishing to be considered for financial aid are encouraged to include a diversity statement with their application as a supporting document.
-No additional application is required to qualify for financial aid.
 See below for what some of our financial aid recipients say about our program:

 |"The combination of strong theoretical foundations and applied experiences, the freedom to pursue your own passions and interests, and the vast number of resources at your disposal make this program an excellent way to kickstart your career as a statistician or pursue further education in the field." – Jose Pliego San Martin, MSS 2023|

-All graduate students are eligible to apply for and be appointed as Teaching and/or Research Assistants.
-Every MS student will have a number of TA opportunities should they be interested; we naturally encourage this interest as part of the professional development program for the MSS.
-These TA opportunities are available on a semester-by-semester basis, and MSS students are paid for acting as T.A.s.
-All MSS students can apply for TA positions through the TA interest surveys typically sent out a few weeks before each semester starts.
+All graduate students can apply for and be appointed as Teaching and Research Assistants within or outside the Statistical Science department.
+These TA opportunities are offered semester-by-semester, and MSS students earn compensation for their roles as TAs.
+MSS students can apply for TA positions through the TA interest surveys, typically sent out a few weeks before each semester starts.

-Many MSS students also take up Research Assistantships for one or more semesters, especially during the summer.
-R.A.s are agreed upon between mentoring professors and students once students are actively involved in research-connected studies.
+Numerous MSS students also choose to engage in Research Assistantships for one or more semesters, particularly over the summer.
+These RAs are arranged through collaboration between mentoring professors and students actively involved in research-related studies.